GhostHeron/PhysicsNotes/notes.md

 *Remember that VIR tables are only useful for entire circuits or pathways.
 They cannot be used to determine the properties of individual resistors.* <br>

 you can represent a parallel section of a circuit as $R_P=({1/{R_1}+1/{R_2}})^1$ and a series section as $R_S=R_1+R_2$.

+Resistors in Series or in Parallel SRQ:

+1. In the series circuit.
+2.
+   a.
+They all have the same current.
+   b.
+The 15 Ohm one.
+3.
+   a.
+The five Ohm resistor.
+   b.
+All of them have the same potential difference.
+4.
+   a.
+Current is 2 Amps, potential difference is 8V over resistor one, and 8V over resistor two.
+   b.
+Current is 9 Amps, potential difference is 12v in both resistors.
+5. a, d and e are the brightest bulbs overall, and b and c are equal.
+This is becuase